What Is An Economic System Run By The Government

 Introduction

 An economic system is the framework that organizes the production, distribution, and consumption of goods and services within a society.
-It defines the roles of the government, businesses, and individuals in the economy.
-Among the various types of economic systems, a government-run economic system stands out due to its significant influence on economic decision-making and resource allocation.
-This article breaks down the concept of a government-run economic system, exploring its characteristics, advantages, disadvantages, and real-world examples to provide a comprehensive understanding of how such systems function.
+Worth adding: it defines the roles of the government, businesses, and individuals in the economy.
+Consider this: among the various types of economic systems, a government-run economic system stands out due to its significant influence on economic decision-making and resource allocation.
+This article walks through the concept of a government-run economic system, exploring its characteristics, advantages, disadvantages, and real-world examples to provide a comprehensive understanding of how such systems function.

 Characteristics of a Government-Run Economic System